rancher/os/README.md

 ## Documentation for RancherOS

-Please refer to our [website](http://rancherio.github.io/os/) to read all about RancherOS.
-It has detailed information on how it works, getting-started and other details.
+Please refer to our [RancherOS Documentation](http://os.docs.rancher.com/) website to read all about RancherOS.
+It has detailed information on how RancherOS works, getting-started and other details.

 ## Support, Discussion, and Community
 If you need any help with RancherOS or Rancher, please join us at either our [rancherio Google Groups](https://groups.google.com/forum/#!forum/rancherio) or [#rancher IRC channel](http://webchat.freenode.net/?channels=rancher) where most of our team hangs out at.